Spironolactone and Hydrochlorothiazide

 Dosage Form: tablet

-Spironolactone has been shown to be a tumorigen in chronic toxicity studies in rats (see PRECAUTIONS).
-Spironolactone and Hydrochlorothiazide should be used only in those conditions described under INDICATIONS AND USAGE.
+Spironolactone, an ingredient of Spironolactone and Hydrochlorothiazide, has been shown to be a tumorigen in chronic toxicity studies in rats (see Precautions).
+Spironolactone and Hydrochlorothiazide should be used only in those conditions described under Indications and Usage.
 Unnecessary use of this drug should be avoided.

-Each tablet of Spironolactone and Hydrochlorothiazide contains 25 mg of spironolactone, USP and 25 mg of hydrochlorothiazide, USP.
-Spironolactone, an aldosterone antagonist, is 17-hydroxy-7α-mercapto-3-oxo-17α-pregn-4-ene-21-carboxylic acid γ-lactone acetate and has the following structural formula, molecular formula and molecular weight:
+Spironolactone, an aldosterone antagonist, is 17-hydroxy-7α-mercapto-3-oxo-17α-pregn-4-ene-21-carboxylic acid γ-lactone acetate and has the following structural formula:

 Hydrochlorothiazide is slightly soluble in water and freely soluble in sodium hydroxide solution.